 Climate Change

-During the Year, we continued to monitor and manage climate issues relevant to our business.
-The identified physical and transition risks and our responses to address their likely impacts on our business operations are illustrated as follows:
+During the Year, we maintained our vigilance in monitoring and addressing climate-related concerns that are pertinent to our business.
+We have identified both physical and transitional risks and formulated responses to mitigate their potential impacts on our business operations as follows::

 Physical risks